 You can add posts to your Google My Business listing that include important updates, such as changes to hours, staff, and new COVID-safe processes in the salon.

-Q: How can businesses start to attract new clients to their salon at this getting-back-to-normal time?
+Q: How can businesses start to attract new clients to their salon when they re-open?